meta-morpho-sys/new_bookmark_manager/README.md

  rspec
  ```

-This will give you the application, and set up two databases: `new_bookmark_manager` for the development environment, and `new_bookmark_manager_test` for the test environment.
+This will give you the application, and set up two databases: `new_bookmark_manager` for the development environment,

-#### Domain model for the first user story

-`As a time-pressed user
-So that I can quickly go to web sites I regularly visit
+and `new_bookmark_manager_test` for the test environment.

+#### What you can do with this app.

-I would like to see a list of links on the homepage
+`You can see a list of bookmarks on the homepage
 `

-     ┌──────────┐              ┌────┐
-     │Controller│              │Link│
-     └────┬─────┘              └─┬──┘
-          │       all links      │
-          │ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─ >|
-          │                      │
-          │ [collection of links]│
-          │<─ ─ ─ ─ ─ ─ ─ ─ ─ ─ ─|

-#### Second user story

-`As a user
- So I can store bookmark data for later retrieval
- I want to add a link to Bookmark Manager
+`Add a bookmark to your Bookmark Manager
  `

-#### Third user story

-`As a user
- So I can remove my link from Bookmark Manager
- I want to delete a link
+`Remove your bookmarks
  `

- #### Fourth user story
- `As a user
-  So I can change a link in Bookmark Manager
-  I want to update a link`
+ `Update your bookmarks`

+ `Leave comments or brief notes`